-Change at the Pollinator Preserve is often due to the challenges we face, current scientific research and conversations with our visitors.
-We are lucky to have Master Gardeners, PA Master Naturalists, entomologists and very experienced volunteers on our team to bring forth issues and propose resolutions.
-Our winters are devoted to planning so our visitors experience beauty, fascination and discovery as they explore this space, whether or not someone is there to guide them through.
-Many of you tell us you have added plants to your own gardens based on what you see at the Pollinator Preserve.
+Change at the Pollinator Preserve is often due to the challenges we face, current scientific research, and conversations with our visitors.
+We are lucky to have Master Gardeners, PA Master Naturalists, entomologists, and very experienced volunteers on our team to bring forth issues and propose resolutions.
+Observations, research, and discussions result in improvements each season.
+Our winters are devoted to planning for our visitors to experience beauty, fascination, and discovery as they explore this space year-round, whether or not someone is there to guide them through.
 You share your stories with us and ask for ideas on how to attract pollinators at home.
 We do not take our responsibility lightly.

 Our most recent changes include the removal of the net, additional access to the gardens, and improved sightlines.
 The garden feels bigger as you can easily see a hummingbird on the far side, or birds enjoying a snack at the sunflowers.